Inventua/nucleus-core/Documentation/Developers/Scheduled-Tasks.md

 ```

 > **_NOTE:_**   Nucleus automatically detects scheduled tasks in installed assemblies, so you don't need to add anything special to your
-extension manifest (other than including the assembly which contains your class).
-Nucleus does not automatically configure a
+extension manifest (other than including the assembly which contains your class), or any lines of code in your [startup](https://www.nucleus-cms.com/developers/startup-classes/)
-schedule for installed scheduled Tasks - your users must use the [Task Scheduler](/manage/task-scheduler/) to create a schedule.
+class.
+Nucleus does not automatically configure a schedule for installed scheduled Tasks - your users must use the
+[Task Scheduler](/manage/task-scheduler/) to create a schedule.